satya-das/cib/README.md

 <a name="whatisabi"></a>

 # 5\.
 What is ABI
 It may appear, in this document, I am late in defining `what is ABI`.
 We programmers do have some understanding about `ABI`.
 The [wikipedia](https://en.wikipedia.org/wiki/Application_binary_interface) also has a page for ABI.
 But I want to add another perspective about what exactly is ABI. **An ABI of a component is implementation details of features of the language in which the component is developed.** And this implementation detail depends on the compiler.
 For example, for a C++ component, we see mangled function names at binary level.
-The reason for that is C++ allows function overloading and compilers use name mangling to implement function overloading feature of C++.
+The reason for that is C++ allows function overloading and compilers use name mangling to implement function overloading language feature of C++.
 In the same way all the implementation detail of other features of C++, like inheritance, encapsulation, runtime polymorphism, etc. end up being the ABI itself.

 <a name="abiresilience"></a>